-- Prices have fallen: 43% over the last 5 years
+- Prices have fallen: 52% over the last ten years

-- Growth projections and ranking: over the next 5 years, 2,955 more MW installed, bringing the ranking of Ohio down to 11th from its current ranking of 25th
+- Growth projections and ranking: over the next five years, 8,832 more MW installed, bringing the ranking of Ohio down to 4th from its current ranking of 26th

 As anyone living in the Midwest knows, the weather varies pretty considerably throughout the days, weeks, months, and years.
 This makes many homeowners a bit apprehensive as to if solar will work for their homes.
 However, even with highly variable weather, solar energy works for all due largely to net metering!
 Here’s how it works: during the day when the sun is shining, solar arrays in Indiana capture energy from the sun and convert it to the energy that the building can use.
 It is likely that at this time, arrays will generate more energy than is needed.
 For buildings that are net-metered, the electricity meter will run backward to provide a credit for times when there is bad weather, during the nighttime, or any time when the electricity used exceeds what the system is producing.
 This means that even during bad weather or nighttime, your solar array and utility company have got you covered.
 The use of battery storage has also rapidly gained popularity throughout the United States.
 Battery storage works by storing the excess energy that the solar array generates during peak production hours.
 During nighttime or when the weather is poor, the array will simply pull energy from the battery to power the building.
 With a battery storage system, homeowners can gain energy independence by removing their reliance on their utility company and the grid, which is highly unreliable.
 It also gives homeowners peace of mind knowing that no matter what inclement weather may come their way, they will have energy created by their solar panels stored away for use, while those without solar are vulnerable to climatic episodes that could cause the grid to be inoperable.
 With net metering and battery storage, solar is a huge asset to homeowners in Ohio.